OberinGame/Oberin/readme.md

 Transition Oberin from CodeWarrior to more recent build tools.
 Upgrade the platform from older Mac Power PC to the latest platforms.

 # Planned Roadmap
-1. Get Oberin built and running in SheepShaver or QEMU using CodeWarrior.
-2. Document how to run and the code and assets.
+~~1.
+Get Oberin built and running in SheepShaver or QEMU or VMWare using CodeWarrior.~~ ~~2.
+Document how to run and the code and assets.~~
 3. Experiment with game asset conversions.
 Organize and preserve data.
+4. Make QoL and maintenance improvements.
-4. Choose between incrementally upgrading the build process from CodeWarrior to XCode and up the platforms or attempting straight transitioning the code to a completely new up-to-date build toolchain.
+5. Choose between incrementally upgrading the build process from CodeWarrior to XCode and up the platforms or attempting straight transitioning the code to a completely new up-to-date build toolchain.
-5. Execute choice.
+6. Execute choice.

 # Setup
 Folders required in the main server folder: Accounts, AKA IP, AKA Mac, CC Logs, Creature Settings, GM Logs, Oberin Containers, Oberin Halls, Oberin Logs, Overin Signs.